fieropirata275/Better-Iphone-Betterdroid/README.md

 # Betterdroid
-Additional functions for Iphone and Android phones or VM's
+Additional functions for Android phones or android VM's